mia-platform/documentation/docs/marketplace/tutorials/fully-functioning-rag-application.md

 ## 4. Enjoy

-Once the process is over, there's no need to re-deploy or restart any service: after a few moments, the MongoDB Vector Index will be updated and the frontend application is ready to give us meaningful answers based on the embeddings generated.
+Once the process is over, there's no need to re-deploy or restart any service: after a few moments, the MongoDB Vector Index will be updated and the frontend application will be ready to give us meaningful answers based on the generated embeddings.

 ![Assistant Playground working](../img/assistant-playground-working.png)